 Meanwhile I grew up surrounded by the political activism of my parents, and after college, lucked into volunteering for a successful progressive campaign.
 Winning was euphoric.
 My freelance work only took up about half of my time, so the rest I filled with activism.
 Ultimately, the highlight was managing a successful campaign to bring public campaign financing to the San Francisco mayoral race.

 Finally, I merged my design and activism with my creative agency Incitement Design, where most of our work is for political campaigns and causes.
-I've been quoted in the New York Times and featured on television talking about design and typography in political campaigns.
+I've been quoted in the New York Times talking about design and typography in political campaigns.

 I reside in Boerum Hill, Brooklyn, and in my free time I seek dance parties, bounce around the city on my bike, and photograph my travels.